nickbullll/http-simple-cheatsheet/README.md

 Server acting as a gateway or proxy received response from an upstream server that was deemed invalid.

 ### 503 - Service Unavailable
-Server is currently unavailable due lo high load, maintenance, or other temporary situation.
+Server is currently unavailable due to high load, maintenance, or other temporary situation.

 ### 504 - Gateway Timeout
 Server acting as a gateway or proxy did not receive response within the amount of time that the server is set to wait for a response.

 ### 505 - HTTP Version Not Supported
-Sewer does not support the HTTP protocol used by the client for the request.
+Server does not support the HTTP protocol used by the client for the request.

 ## Contribution